Do I need to sign all of the modules?

 No. The terms of the Senate Matching Module will apply to any tokenization and matching activities that you undertake using the Data Republic Senate Matching Services.

 Guest Licenses enable participants to collaborate with trusted partners without those trusted partners being required to obtain a full Senate License from Data Republic.
-This can significantly help to accelerate outcomes from your Senate License.
+This can significantly help accelerate outcomes from your Senate License.

 We provide tools to help participants to determine the privileges granted to Guests, and therefore what they are permitted to do on the platform, however, Data Republic ultimately holds participants responsible for their guest’s activity within their ‘invited projects’.